 We received a tremendous amount of attention from that early attempt.
 The rest, as they say, is history.
 Anyone in our business visiting the Orlando area today can’t help but appreciate how the theme parks and others have taken full advantage of their marketing dollars by wrapping their vehicles.

 At the time, electrostatic technology was the only game in town for this type of work.
 The widest material was 34″ and we were happy with a resolution of 25 ppi.
-Profiling of media and machine didn’t exist yet, so there was a lot of trial and error.
+Profiling of media and machines didn’t exist yet, so there was a lot of trial and error.
 Production was a bit cumbersome to say the least.
 We managed to get it done and scrape out a living, selling our prints at about $20 – $25 per square foot.
 Installation was extra.

 The market has really opened up with the introduction of new and cheaper technologies.
 Instead of buying a machine that costs more than the house you live in, you can find equipment for about what you would pay for the car you drive.
 Along with the original technology of electrostatic toners, we now have differing solvent inks, UV-cured inks and even thermal transfer ribbons.